Best Gear For Great Lakes River Salmon

 There are also rods that are suitable for both methods.

-Part of having the best gear for great lakes salmon means starting with the right rod.
+Part of having the best gear for Great Lakes salmon means starting with the right rod.

 For casting lures, rods in the 8’6″ and 9’6″ range are good and can also be used if you occasionally do float fishing or for bottom bouncing.